-Many of the people who work and volunteer here enjoy sharing it with visitors since it allows them to see it fresh through your eyes.
+You are the reason that Yellowstone National Park exists here today.
+So are your children, and their grandchildren.
+Many of the people who work and volunteer here enjoy sharing the park with visitors because it allows them to see it fresh through your eyes.
 Please, seek us out -

 - Step inside a visitor center and explore the exhibits and interpretive offerings. - Carve time into your travel plans to attend a ranger walk, talk, or evening program.
-Our summer offerings begin Memorial Day weekend, and run through Labor Day weekend. - Encourage your child to complete a Junior Ranger or Young Scientist activity booklet.
-Many rangers believe signing a finished booklet and leading a child through the Junior Ranger pledge is one of the most important and honor-bound duties we have.
+Our summer offerings begin Memorial Day weekend and run through Labor Day weekend. - Encourage your child to complete a Junior Ranger or Young Scientist activity booklet.
+Many rangers believe leading a child through the Junior Ranger program is one of the most important and honor-bound duties we have.